 The curriculum within the applied physics major includes courses in physics, mathematics, chemistry and computer science.
 Coursework will explore areas like classical mechanics, thermodynamics, electromagnetism, optics, electronic circuits, quantum physics, special relativity, differential equations, probability and mathematical statistics.

-Classes for physics - applied physics emphasis majors may include:
+What classes do physics - applied physics emphasis majors take?

 Learn more about the physics - applied physics emphasis major in the UWEC course catalog.